alexwlchan/alexwlchan.net/src/_drafts/fish-venv.md

 I could do this manually, or I could have the computer look for virtualenvs and (de)activate them automatically for me.
 There are various plugins for doing this (I used [virtualfish] a few years ago), but this time round I realised my needs were simple enough that I could just write my own function.

-My `venv` function creates a standard approach to virtualenv naming: I always call them `.venv`, and I always put them in the root of my project directories, which are always Git repos.
+My `venv` function ensures a standard approach to virtualenv naming: I always call them `.venv`, and I put them in the root of my project directories, which are always Git repos.
-This means I can find if there's a virtualenv I want to auto-activate by looking for a folder called `.venv` in the root of the current Git repo.
+This means I can find if there's a virtualenv I want to auto-activate by looking to see if I'm in a Git repo, then looking for a folder called `.venv`.

 This is the function: